dgryski/go-perfbook/performance.md

 Amdahl's Law tells us to focus on the bottlenecks.
 If you double the speed of routine that only takes 5% of the runtime, that's only a 2.5% speedup in total wall-clock.
-On the other hand, speeding up routine that takes 80% of the time by 10% will improve runtime by almost 8%.
+On the other hand, speeding up routine that takes 80% of the time by only 10% will improve runtime by almost 8%.
 Profiles will help identify where time is actually spent.

+When optimizing, you want to reduce the amount of work the CPU has to do.

 A profiler might show you that lots of time is spent in a particular routine.
 It could be this is an expensive routine, or it could be a cheap routine that